Why is my architectural shingles algae growth

 Roofing

-The answer to 'why is my architectural shingles algae growth' is that algae growth on architectural shingles is a common problem caused by moisture, shade, and environmental conditions.
-Algae can discolor and degrade the shingles over time, leading to an unsightly appearance and potentially reducing the lifespan of the roof.
+The answer to 'why is my architectural shingles algae growth' is that algae growth on architectural shingles is a common issue caused by a combination of moisture, shade, and nutrients.
+Algae thrives in damp, shaded areas and can discolor and degrade the shingles over time.

 Step-by-Step Guide